briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 anymore and things should just work.

 ### Reboot

-TODO: Add instructions on using `makepkg` since we need it for `signed-shim`

 Now that everything is set up correctly (supposedly), you should be able to exit the chroot environment, `umount -R /mnt` everything, and simply `reboot`